 Posterior fibres: extend and laterally rotate the hip

 Greater trochanter of the femur

 Superior gluteal nerve

 Gait cycle in brief

-What is the gait cycle?
-The sequence of events between the time one foot touches the ground and the time the same foot returns to the same position.
-Events of the gait cycle include heel strike; flat foot; push off (heel off + toe-off) and the stance and swinging phases.1
+The gait cycle is the sequence of events between the time one foot touches the ground and the time the same foot returns to the same position.
+Events of the gait cycle include heel strike; foot flat; push off (heel off + toe-off) and the stance and swing phases.1

-During the flat foot phase of the gait cycle, the contralateral leg is lifted to do the heel strike.
-While the contralateral leg is in the air and the ipsilateral leg is on the floor (mid-stance/single leg stance), the stance of the hip in this stage is important in order to observe the strength of the hip abductors, because all the weight of the body is being borne on one leg.
+During the foot flat phase of the gait cycle, the contralateral leg is lifted to do the heel strike.
+While the contralateral leg is in the air and the ipsilateral leg is on the floor (mid-stance/single leg stance), the position of the hip during this stage is important to observe when assessing the strength of the hip abductors (because all the weight of the body is being borne on one leg).

 If the hip abductors aren’t strong enough, or there’s pain inhibition, the patient can’t counterbalance the weight of the upper body on the affected limb.
 As a result, the pelvis will sag towards the floor while standing on the affected limb, as opposed to being lifted.